hkniberg/ainutshell/2-use-cases/250-art-critic.md

 ## Carl Larsson painting

-We decided to let it analyze a Carl Larsson painting (a famous Swedish painter from the early 1900s).
+Impressed by the result, we decided to let it analyze something else - a Carl Larsson painting (a famous Swedish painter from the early 1900s).

 ![](../.gitbook/assets/250-carl-larsson-painting.png)